 - netsh interface tcp show heuristics

 Well, in my case, it’s disabled.
-However, in some case, you might it enabled.
+However, in some other cases, it might be enabled.
 That means Microsoft in some ways, is trying to limit your internet connection.
-So avoid it and to get faster internet, type the below command and press enter:
+To bypass this and get unrestricted internet, type the command below and press enter:

 - netsh interface tcp set heuristics disabled

-Once you are done with the above steps, you can follow step one again to measure the time value in getting a ping acknowledgment from the default gateway, just to check if your internet speed has gone up or not.
+After you are done with the aforementioned steps, you can follow Step 1 again to measure the time value in getting a ping acknowledgment from the default gateway and check if your internet speed has truly gone up or not.

-If you are also aware of the other Windows tweaks which can help us to speed up internet using CMD or some other way, let us know in the comments below.
+If you know any other Windows tweaks to get the best download speeds or some handy cmd commands, let us know in the comments below.